Digimon: Card game

 The Digimon Collectible Card Game is a card game based on Digimon, first introduced in Japan in 1997 and published by Bandai.
 The third season (Digimon Tamers) utilized this aspect of the franchise by making the card game an integral part of the season.
 Versions of the card game are also included in some of the Digimon video games including Digital Card Battle and Digimon World 3.

 During the fourth anime (Digimon Frontier), Bandai created the D-Tector Card Game to tie in to their own D-Tector virtual pet toys.
 This was a West-only card game.
 From February 25, 2011 to September 28, 2012, Digimon Jintrix was an online card game supported by physical card releases.
 It was followed up by the mobile game Digimon Crusader, which lasted from December 2012 to December 2017.
 In 2020 a new card game was launched to coincide with Digimon Adventure: using a new system, this was released in the West in January 2021.

 Some examples of the different versions of the Digimon CCG.

+Legacy

+Although Digimon is oftentimes compared to Pokémon and is perceived as living in the latter's shadow, the franchise has garnered a fanbase over the last 26 years, made up of mostly millennials who grew up with the original anime.

+The Digimon Story series particularly from the Playstation 4 onwards has triggered a resurgence in the franchise's video game releases, selling better than Bandai Namco's own expectations and generating record profits.

+New York City's mayor Zohran Mamdani considers Digimon his favorite anime franchise.